Skip to Main Content Close

 • Find a Rep

-Bridge has a lot to offer players looking for a stimulating mental challenge, an opportunity to socialize with friends, or a new game to try online.
+Bridge has a lot to offer players looking for a stimulating mental challenge, an opportunity to socialize with friends as they hang out at the park picnic tables, or a new game to try online.
 Although the game is known for its daunting rules, it's easier to learn than many expect.
+You can sometimes find bridge being played in community spaces, including the local park and at metal picnic tables outside of the community center.

-Varieties of bridge may have intricate rules, but just about anyone can play.
-The materials are all easy to find.
+Variations of bridge may have intricate rules, but just about anyone can play.
+The materials are all easy to find; no commercial playground equipment is required, just cards and an interested group of four or more friends.

 • Games require at least four players.